Jonathan Baxter Harrison: Life

 At the encouragement of Norton and his friends, Harrison began writing on some of the most important social issues of the day.
 These included the conditions in the South after the end of Reconstruction; working class culture and political life in New England; the condition of the American Indians; and the deforestation of the Northeast.
 During the 1882 campaign to preserve the natural environment around Niagara Falls, Harrison wrote a series of letters to newspapers in Boston and New York that turned public opinion in favor of preservation.
 By 1889 he was a well-known figure among New England journalists and intellectuals; in that year he was awarded an honorary degree (Artium Magister) by Harvard University.

 Harrison was recognized by his friends as someone with a unique and perceptive view of American life.
-His work has an ethnographic feel, particularly his documentation of life in the post-bellum South, based on extensive travels and contact with ordinary people in the everyday business of life.
+His work has an ethnographic feel, particularly his documentation of life in the South following the Civil War, based on extensive travels and contact with ordinary people in the everyday business of life.
 One of his major concerns was to show the highly educated cultural elite how the rest of America lived, thought, and felt.
 Like Charles Eliot Norton, he was a conservative in the stamp of Matthew Arnold, worried that capitalism insidiously worked to degrade culture, and part of his intentions—particularly in documenting the life of the New England working class—was to make the cultured elite more aware and more concerned about the spiritual life of ordinary people.
 His work remains today as an important testimony of the conditions of life in the United States of the late nineteenth century.